boyuanzheng010/boyuanzheng010.github.io/_talks/ncsu.md

 date: 2019-08-21
 location: "Raleigh, USA"
 ---
 I did intern in Artificial and Robotics Laboratory, supervised by Prof.Edgar Lobton.
-In this program, I learnt knowledge physiological response prediction from scratch, implemented idea with code and made poster presentation finally.
+In this project, I learned knowledge about physiological response prediction from scratch, implemented idea using Python and made poster presentation finally.

 Project details:
 * Processed time series data with sliding window algorithm and normalization